Private and NHS dental charges

 Wales, Scotland and Northern Ireland have different NHS charges - see below the table for more information on charges for these countries.

-Use this table to decide if you're getting a decent dental deal, or paying over the odds.
+Use this table to decide if you're getting a decent deal on dental care, or paying over the odds.
 We've also included tips on what to expect and questions to ask, so you don't get any surprises.

 |NHS and private dental pricing guide|